div-styl/C-project/README.md

 ```c
 printf ("---------ENJOY SKIMMING MY PROFILE ;)-----------")
 ```
-# first project
+# PROJECT 0X01
-**This is a basic calculator for doing some basic mathematical operation** have fun using it.
+The projec 0x01 is about **mathematical basic operations** that is created using C language with small basic variables have fun using it.
-# SECOND PROJECT
+# PROJECT 0X02
 the project is about a banking concept *depositing, withdraw .....* the project is still under maintenance  of adding new and removing stuff.